-The term “authorities” encompasses the government, provinces and municipalities.
-According to Article 1(4)a) EMIR does not apply for bodies (in the European Union) that are responsible or involved in public debt management.
+The term “authorities” means the government, provinces and municipalities.
+According to Article 1(4)a) EMIR, EMIR does not apply to European Union bodies charged with or intervening in the management of the public debt.

-Authorities are also responsible for their own debt management as a task falling within their budget management within their own autonomous scope.
-Therefore the provisions pursuant to Article 1(4)a) EMIR do not apply to them – as bodies that are charged with or intervene in public debt management.
-Persons upon whom the responsibility for public debt management has been confirmed by the authority are also covered by this exemption.
-For example, this covers the Austrian Treasury (OeBFA – Österreichische Bundesfinanzierungsagentur GmbH) which is charged with this task on behalf of and on the account of the government.
+Authorities are responsible for their own debt management as a task falling of their budget management amid their own autonomous scope.
+Therefore, the provisions pursuant to Article 1(4)a) EMIR do not apply to them as they are bodies charged with or intervening in public debt management.
+Persons who are given the responsibility for public debt management by the authority are also covered by this exemption.
+For example, this covers the Austrian Treasury (OeBFA – Österreichische Bundesfinanzierungsagentur GmbH) which is charged with this task on behalf of and on account of the government.

-According to Article 1(4)a) EMIR, EMIR does not apply to among others for bodies (in the European Union) that are responsible or involved in public debt management.
-From the perspective of the European Commission, which has also in particular considered the question of whether municipalities fall within the scope of application of EMIR, those municipalities fall under this exemption provision, that are considered competent for the management of government debt or such bodies that could be deemed to be involved (see the explanations covered in Part II point 15 of the Frequently Asked Questions of the European Commission).
+According to Article 1(4)a) EMIR, EMIR does not apply to bodies (in the European Union) that are responsible for or involved in public debt management.
+From the perspective of the European Commission, which has also in particular considered the question of whether municipalities fall within the scope of EMIR application, those municipalities fall under this exemption provision that are considered competent for the management of government debt or such bodies that could be deemed to be involved (see the explanations covered in Part II point 15 of the EC: EMIR Frequently Asked Questions of the European Commission).

 Under Austrian Federal Constitutional Law, budget management, which also includes debt management, is the responsibility of the relevant authority as task within its effective scope (Article 13 and Article 116 para.
 2 in conjunction with Article 118 para.
 2 B-VG).
-The authorities may therefore apply the exemption from Article 1 para.
-4 a) EMIR to themselves.
-Consequently authorities do not fall within the scope of EMIR pursuant in accordance with this provision governing the provision and therefore are not subject to any obligations (e.g. reporting or clearing obligations) on the basis of EMIR.
+The authorities may, therefore, apply the exemption from Article 1(4)a) EMIR to themselves.
+Consequently, authorities do not fall within the scope of EMIR pursuant to this provision governing and, therefore, are not subject to any obligations (e.g. reporting or clearing obligations) on the basis of EMIR.

-This exemption also applies for public bodies/persons, who are entrusted by an authority, in the case of the latter being charged with public debt management (the Österreichische Bundesfinanzierungsagentur GmbH, is charged with this task on behalf of and on the account of the government), since such bodies are also covered by the term “bodies (of the European Union), which are charged with or intervene in public debt management”.
+This exemption also applies for public bodies/persons who are entrusted by an authority in the case of the latter being charged with public debt management (the Österreichische Bundesfinanzierungsagentur GmbH is charged with this task on behalf of and on the account of the government) since such bodies are also covered by the term “bodies (of the European Union), which are charged with or intervene in public debt management”.

-An authority may be commercially active, in that it offers goods and services on a market, and even as an economically independent operation (c.f. operations of a commercial nature as defined in Article 2 of the Corporation Tax Act).
+An authority may be commercially active in that it offers goods and services on a market, and even as an economically independent operation (c.f. operations of a commercial nature as defined in Article 2 of the Corporation Tax Act).

-With regard to such activities of a commercial nature it is necessary to remember the following points: Unlike the situation under corporation tax law (where an operation of a commercial nature itself is the taxable entity) under civil law there is only one legal person, namely the authority itself (see margin note 64 of the Guidelines on Corporation Tax (Körperschaftssteuerrichtlinien – KStR 2013)).
-As a result the respective authority itself is always where applicable the party of any derivative contract.
+With regard to such activities of a commercial nature, it is necessary to remember the following points: unlike the situation under corporation tax law (where an operation of a commercial nature itself is the taxable entity), under civil law there is only one legal person, namely the authority itself (see margin note 64 of the Guidelines on Corporation Tax (Körperschaftssteuerrichtlinien – KStR 2013)).
+As a result, the respective authority itself is always, where applicable, the party of any derivative contract.